These are all questions we hear every day. We can help.

 Why are hearing aids so expensive?

-So, it’s not a surprise that hearing aids are expensive.
-But, did you know, that in most cases, there are additional products and services factored into the purchase cost?
+Pretty much everybody knows that hearing aids are expensive.
+But, did you know, that in most cases, there are additional products and services factored into that cost?
 The most common model for hearing aid sales is to “bundle” several years worth of hearing aid services into the up-front cost of the hearing aids.

 This means that you won’t have to pay for follow-up visits to have your hearing aids adjusted, cleaned, or repaired.
 In theory, that sounds good, right?